StarksRepo/StarksRepo/README.md

 <h1>

 # :man_technologist: About Me :
 Hi, I'm Rickey!
 Welcome to my GitHub.
 I am a passoniate Network Admin with a focus on cybersecurity.
-My repository is created to further my skills and on a mission—learning to break things before the bad guys do (but with permission, of course)!
+My repository is created to further my skills and on a mission learning to break things before the bad guys do (but with permission, of course)!
 *   🧠  I’m working as an Network Administrator.
 *   ⚡  Fun fact : .
   # Skills